 Each member of the Board of Trustees, the Executive Director/Chief Investment Officer, Deputy Executive Director/Chief Administrative Officer, Chief Financial Officer, Internal Audit Director, Chief Legal Counsel, and each Managing Director, Portfolio Manager and Managing Analyst at SWIB are considered state public officials for purposes of section 19.42 of Wisconsin Statutes.

 SWIB’s Chief Legal Counsel and Senior Legal Counsels are SWIB’s legal custodians of SWIB’s records.
+E-mail is the is the preferred and most efficient way to submit public records requests, however requests can be made in any format.

 Requests for access to public records should be directed to: